 - 8.1 While the Council cannot always guarantee the outcome the whistleblower is seeking, it will deal with the concern raised fairly and in an appropriate way, and in compliance with Human Rights and Equalities legislation. - 8.2 If a whistleblower is not satisfied with the way in which their disclosure has been handled, they can raise it with one of the other key contacts in paragraph 4.2 of this Protocol.

-Alternatively they may contact the Council's Auditors (contact details can be found on the Council's intranet) or seek independent advice from Protect.
+Alternatively they may contact the Council's Auditors (contact details are set out at the end of this Protocol) or seek independent advice from Protect.